 Kaj nodded and smiled at me as I came back inside.
 There were a stack of various Pages publications on the shelf by his seat.
 The Pages itself and the dozen or so other Arkan publications, the new ones being printed by the Brahvnikian Press in Zak and Enchian.
 I pick up the copy I’d set down.
 Business was good enough that I had enough waiters so I didn’t have to run and run.

 I didn’t immediately notice my new customer.
 As blond as an Arkan, with braids aitzas long.
 Hundreds of tiny braids all over his head, caught back in an ornamental knot at the back of his head.
 He had an odd, narrow mustache that fell down either side of his mouth, braided like his hair with a couple of gold beads on each end.
 Do they clack together when he sneezes?
-He's wearing the most exotic bright white silks I’d ever seen, worth gold chains if I’m any judge of such things.
-A couple of worn leather scabbards sit strangely over that silk.
+He wore the most exotic bright white silks I’d ever seen, worth gold chains if I were any judge of such things.
+A couple of worn leather scabbards sat strangely over that silk.
 His blades crossed over his back.
 A good mercenary, then.
-He has a tattoo of an eye under his right eye, and some kind of shining flower tattooed just under the men’s-knob in his throat.
+He had a tattoo of an eye under his right eye, and some kind of shining flower tattooed just under the men’s-knob in his throat.

-The woman he’s seating has silver hair but is young.
-Pretty thing I think.
-I get up and head over, Riji fading when he sees me move to deal with the nose-bleed high, self-made, exalteds.
+The woman he was seating had silver hair but was as young as him..
+Pretty thing I thought.
+I got up and headed over, Riji fading when he saw me move to deal with the nose-bleed high, self-made, exalteds.

-Gold-bead moustache holds her chair for her and she settles slowly.
-Her gown is made of green and gold silks fit for an Imperatrix.
-She’s… perhaps… I have to look away.
-I’m still old-school enough not to stare at a breeding woman.
-Both of them are burnt dark as okas by sun and wind.
-She has something that looks like finger covers – like claws -- of wood, with gemstones and brightly painted, over all ten fingers.
+Gold-bead moustache held her chair for her and she settled slowly.
+Her gown was green and gold silks fit for an Imperatrix.
+She… perhaps… I had to look away.
+I was still old-school enough not to stare at a breeding woman.
+Both of them were burnt dark as okas by sun and wind.
+She had something that looked like finger covers – like claws -- of wood, with gemstones and brightly painted, over all ten fingers.

-As he turns toward me there’s something eerily familiar about him and I slow down.
-Something about the way he tilts his head toward me, shifts his feet… something.
-It’s not polite to stare but I can’t take my eyes off his thin, hard face.
-It’s a face I should know… past the strange hair and moustache.
-He is exactly my own height and looks me straight in the eye.
+As he turned toward me there’s something eerily familiar about him and I slowed down.
+Something about the way he tilted his head toward me, shifted his feet… something.
+It wasn't polite to stare but I couln’t take my eyes off his thin, hard face.
+It was a face I should have known… past the strange hair and moustache.
+He was exactly my own height and looked me straight in the eye.
 What?
 But…But…I thought… he left… he ran away… he… he’s dead…

-Even as I’m standing flat-feet staring, realizing… slowly… that this tough man… this prosperous mercenary with haunted eyes and a… my eyes snag on the Arkan wedding ring on his finger, filled with… my eyes fall to the woman with her finger-coats up over her mouth… on her finger… a wife?
-A breeding wife?... this man…is my long banished, run away son, Ienas… named for me… There’s a shriek from behind the beer taps and Tila, skirts hiked up in her hands so she can run, came tearing across the Fig, her hair coming loose from her kerchief.
+Even as I stood flat-feet staring, realizing… slowly… that this tough man… this prosperous mercenary with haunted eyes and a… my eyes snagged on the Arkan wedding ring on his finger, filled with… my eyes fell to the woman with her finger-coats up over her mouth… on her finger… a wife?
+A breeding wife?... this man…was my long banished, run away son, Ienas… named for me… There came a shriek from behind the beer taps and Tila, skirts hiked up in her hands so she could run, came tearing across the Fig, her hair coming loose from her kerchief.

 “Oh my boy!
 Oh, Ienas Ienas Ienas!”
-My Tila… my quiet Tila… who wept when the young fool left, who watched as I smashed every wine glass I had in my rage, then… She flings herself upon this young man with old eyes, in public.
+My Tila… my quiet Tila… who wept when the young fool left, who watched as I smashed every wine glass I had in my rage, then… She flung herself upon this young man with old eyes, in public.
 “My son, my son!
 My boy!”
-She's weeping in public, clutching both of his cheeks pulling his be-rowed and decorated head down to kiss his forehead and cheeks… she’s been hanging around too many Yeolis… and aNiah… or Dyers…
+She was weeping in public, clutching both of his cheeks pulling his be-rowed and decorated head down to kiss his forehead and cheeks… she’d been hanging around too many Yeolis… and aNiah… or Dyers…

 In front of my customers… my regulars… my staff… in front of the Ten… and, and, and… oh, fik it!
-Who in Hayel cares?
-Dorn and a half dozen of his waiters have crowded in from the Gourmand and I don't give a flyin' fik anyway.
+Who in Hayel cared?
+Dorn and a half dozen of his waiters crowded in from the Gourmand and I didn't give a flyin' fik anyway.

 He had his arms folded around his mother, looking over her head at me, blinking as if he expected something entirely different, then rolled his eyes at me in a way that struck me right to the heart.
 He was my Iennie.
 “Daaaaaaad…”

-The woman giggles as her… man… her tough as nails husband… whines at me like a second thresholder!
+The woman giggled as her… man… her tough as nails husband… whined at me like a second thresholder!

 Fik it!
-I fling my own arms around this tall stranger who was... who is...my long lost son.
-What is all this water standing in my eyes?
+I flung my own arms around this tall stranger who was... who is...my long lost son.
+What was all this water standing in my eyes?
 “Ienas.
 Not Iennie anymore.
 Ienas.
 A grown man’s name!
 Oh my professional god!
 Oh Ten!
 I… we… thought you were dead!”

-He's muscular hard under my arms.
-I fold Tila and him into my admittedly squishy… somewhat overweight chest.
-“I... wouldn't rather be dead than a wineshop owner, Dad,” says he.
-And then it's a wild babble as if we weren’t properly reserved Arkans but some crazy barbarians who show their silly emotions out for everyone to see.
+He was muscular hard under my arms.
+I folded Tila and him into my admittedly squishy… somewhat overweight chest.
+“I... wouldn't rather be dead than a wineshop owner, Dad,” said he.
+And then it was a wild babble as if we weren’t properly reserved Arkans but some crazy barbarians who showed their silly emotions out for everyone to see.

 “Da… Mama… this is my wife, Helfig, she came with me here and we’re going to—“ “—I see, I see you don’t need to—“ “Husband, of course you see it’s as obvious—“ “Welcome home, son… You… are you… will you stay?”